Degrees and Certifications:

 M.Ed., Secondary Education, General Science University of South Alabama B.S., Molecular-Cell Biology University of Connecticut

 Outside the classroom, I love spending time with my family.
-I have three young daughters (2, 7, and 9), and we love beaches, biking, libraries, museums, and playgrounds!
+My husband and I are blessed with three daughters (4, 9, and 11) and a son (born in 2022).
+We love beaches, biking, libraries, museums, and playgrounds!

 On Digital Citizenship